 Q: Do glue boards pose a risk to other animals?

 A: Yes, glue traps are indiscriminate.
 Although typically used to catch mice and rats, there have been many reported incidents of non-target animals becoming trapped, including protected species like wild birds and bats, hedgehogs, fox cubs and even pet cats.
 The Scottish Animal Welfare Commission has concluded that there is ‘an undeniable risk of capture of non-target species”.

 Q: Are glue boards a risk to humans?

 A: Through no fault of their own, rodents are vectors for certain diseases, which are transmitted through their urine and faeces.
 Panicked animals will defecate and urinate out of stress and fear, meaning anyone handling a glue board with an animal stuck to it could potentially be exposed to disease organisms.
-Picking up a trap with a live animal stuck to it may also lead to the person being bitten.
+The Centers for Disease Control and Prevention (CDC), the leading public health authorities in the US, advise against the use of glue traps for these reasons.
+Picking up a trap with a live animal stuck to it may also lead to the person’s being bitten.

 Q: Are glue boards an effective long-term method of rodent control?

 A: No. These devices may be effective at catching individual, or even a few, animals but they do not provide a long-term solution.
 Unless the conditions that encouraged the animals to take up residence in the first place are addressed and animals humanely evacuated and prevented from returning, it is highly likely that, over time, others will simply move into the vacated territory.

 Q: What should you do if you have mice in the house or rats in the garden?

 A: There are non-lethal ways of dealing with unwanted rodent visitors that are not only more humane, but also far more effective in the long-term, too.
 Read more about humane rodent solutions.